Customize Consent Preferences

 Investigation

-At the first meeting the team members learned about TapRooT and drew their first E&CF Chart to better understand what happened.
-It took four sessions one to three days apart (a total of 9 hours) to complete the investigation and develop corrective actions that will help prevent this type of incident from recurring.
+At the first meeting, the team members learned about TapRooT and drew their first SnapCharT® Diagram to better understand what happened.
+It took four sessions, one to three days apart (a total of nine hours), to complete the investigation and develop corrective actions that will help prevent this type of incident from recurring.

 Results

-In this short period of time interesting problems were uncovered and difficult issues were addressed.
-TapRooT helped us logically and quickly lay out what happened and understand the specific root causes.
+In this short period of time, interesting problems were uncovered, and difficult issues were addressed.
+TapRooT® RCA helped us logically and quickly lay out what happened and understand the specific root causes.

 The two most impressive items about this investigation were:

-1. The generic problem that was uncovered that we are convinced we would not have uncovered if we had not been using TapRooT.
-We found an issue of the reluctance to remove any safeguard from service (like the deluge system) when a system is removed from service for maintenance.
-Issues uncovered included how to decide when a safeguard should be disabled and the timing of when to disable the safeguard.
+1. We are convinced we would not have uncovered the generic problem if we had not been using TapRooT® RCA.
+We found an issue with the reluctance to remove any safeguard from service (like the deluge system) when a system is removed from service for maintenance.
+Issues uncovered included how to decide when a safeguard should be disabled and when to disable it.

-2. The efficiency of the investigation process and the ability of the team to quickly adapt to using TapRooT.
+2. The investigation process’s efficiency and the team’s ability to quickly adapt to using TapRooT® RCA.
 Just nine hours of team time were used to investigate a fairly complicated production problem.
 This investigation was conducted during hectic “turnaround” tempo operations with minimal impact on the operations and maintenance organization.

 We believe that this new checklist will fill an important gap in our maintenance planning process.
-After reviewing our past experience, we estimated that the insight from lessons learned from this one incident could save Huntsman over a million dollars a year by eliminating the sometimes expensive and dangerous unplanned events that happen during maintenance.
+After reviewing our past experience, we estimated that the insight gained from this one incident could save Huntsman over a million dollars a year by eliminating the sometimes expensive and dangerous unplanned events that happen during maintenance.

 Improving performance is never really completed.
-This is just one example that demonstrates how we will continue to use the TapRooT System to improve safety, productions, and maintenance.
-But I think it clearly demonstrates that all investigations don’t have to be long drawn-out affairs to learn lessons of great value.
+This is just one example demonstrating how we will continue using the TapRooT® System to improve safety, production, and maintenance.
+But I think it clearly demonstrates that all investigations don’t have to be long, drawn-out affairs to learn valuable lessons.

 Categories